ntop/ntopng/doc/src/flows/exporters.rst

 Exporters in ntopng
 -------------------

-Flow exporters are accessed from the menu on the left sidebar:
+Flow exporters are accessed from the menu on the left sidebar, `Flow Exp.` section:

 .. figure:: ../img/ntopng_exporters.png
 	    :width: 50%